 Mr. Gair’s goal is to help people injured by the negligence and carelessness of others-- especially people whose lives are destroyed by corporations who place more emphasis on corporate profits than responsibility and safety.
 He has also expended countless hours in advising younger attorneys on how to effectively represent people who have suffered catastrophic injuries and taught at Fordham University School of Law in the Continuing Legal Education program.
 Mr. Gair is a life-time member of Scribes-American Society of Writers on Legal Subjects as well as a member of the Roscoe Pound Foundation.
 He was a recipient of The New York State Trial Lawyers’ Civil Justice Honor Award in 2006.
-In 2011 he was named Best Lawyer of the Year in Product Liability Litigation, New York City Area by Best Lawyers in America.
+In 2011 and 2018 he was named Best Lawyer of the Year in Product Liability Litigation, New York City Area by Best Lawyers in America

 While he is well regarded as one of New York City’s most respected personal injury attorneys, Mr. Gair also enjoys a national reputation in the area of civil rights litigation in connection with police misconduct.
 One of his most notable cases in this area of law is his heading up the team that represented the Diallo family for the wrongful death of their son Amadou, who was shot 19 times by members of the New York City Police Department's Street Crimes Unit—a case that was extensively covered by the national media.
 He is also nationally recognized in the field of products liability litigation and in the representation of individuals severely injured in construction accidents and has lectured extensively on this area.

 Mr. Gair has lectured everywhere from his law school commencement to the New York State Bar Association.
 Since 2007 he has lectured each year for the New York State Bar Association on the past years decisions in the area of New York Construction Accident Law and the current state of the law.
-Click here for his 2011 lecture.
-Click here for his 2012 lecture.
+[Click here for his 2011 lecture].
+[Click here for his 2012 lecture].
 He has appeared as an expert legal commentator on every major television network and on many radio shows.
 His legal opinions have also been featured in various newspapers including the New York Times, the Daily News and the New York Post.
 His noteworthy literary contributions include his roles as a consulting editor of the Medical Malpractice Law and Strategy journal.
 He is listed in "Best Lawyers" in New York and also listed in “ Super Lawyers.”.
 He has also been selected as a member of The Law Dragon Top 500 Attorneys in The United States.